Skip to content

 path

-Output directory for state.db and exports.
+Output directory for .state.db, .index.db, and items/*.parquet.
 Relative to CWD (current working directory).

 [storage]